webTronex/odoo-docker-compose/README.md

 Deploy an Instance:
 Use the provided curl commands (with the updated URLs) for each version, passing your desired folder name as the fourth parameter.
-For example, to deploy an Odoo 18 instance:

-bash
-Copy
-Edit
-curl -s https://raw.githubusercontent.com/webTronex/odoo-docker-compose/main/odoo18/run.sh | sudo bash -s odoo-main 1018 2018 my_odoo18_instance
+For example, to deploy an Odoo 18 instance: curl -s https://raw.githubusercontent.com/webTronex/odoo-docker-compose/main/odoo18/run.sh | sudo bash -s odoo-main 1018 2018 my_odoo18_instance
 (Optional) Use Centralized Addons:

 Edit the docker-addons.yml file if you need to change the centralized addons directory path.
-Then deploy using:

-bash
-Copy
-Edit
-docker compose -f docker-compose.yml -f docker-addons.yml up -d Install Docker & Docker Compose as shown above if not already installed.
+Then deploy using: docker compose -f docker-compose.yml -f docker-addons.yml up -d Install Docker & Docker Compose as shown above if not already installed.

 Happy deploying!

-yaml
-Copy
-Edit